changlinli/intro-to-technical-ai-safety-slides/mech_interp_notes/slides.md

 # Rewriting things as sums

 + Residual streams as the
-+ Rewriting multi-head attention as the sum of
++ Rewriting multi-head attention as the sum of different attention heads

 # End-to-end sum decomposition of a single MLP